tom-mcIvor/.net-tutor/README.md

 # .NET Tutor — Learn .NET by Building with .NET

+## MVP

+The **.NET Tutor App** is a learning tool built with **.NET** (backend) and **React + TypeScript** (frontend).
+It is designed to present structured, interactive content inspired by the official .NET documentation, with the goal of helping me deepen my understanding of the .NET Framework.

+**The MVP will include:**

+1. **Side Navigation Bar**
+   - Persistent left-hand side nav with at least **6 clickable tabs**, e.g.:
+     1. Introduction to .NET
+     2. C# Basics
+     3. ASP.NET Core Overview
+     4. Entity Framework Core
+     5. .NET Libraries & Tools
+     6. Advanced Topics

+2. **Content Display**
+   - Each tab loads a dedicated page with text, code snippets, and examples.
+   - Syntax highlighting for code samples.

+3. **Basic User Authentication**
+   - Sign up, log in, and log out with email/password.
+   - JWT or cookie-based auth.

+4. **Responsive Design**
+   - Optimized layout for desktop, tablet, and mobile viewing.

+5. **Basic Search Functionality**
+   - Search bar to find topics or keywords within the tutorial content.

+6. **Error & Loading States**
+   - Graceful error handling for missing content or API failures.
+   - Loading spinners or placeholders during data fetches.

+7. **AWS Deployment**
+   - Fully deployed and accessible via a public AWS endpoint (using AWS Elastic Beanstalk, EC2, or Amplify).
+   - Basic CI/CD pipeline for automated deployments.

+8. **Stripe Integration**
+   - Basic payment flow for unlocking premium content.
+   - Test mode enabled for development.

+---

+## Stretch Goals

+- **Interactive Code Playground** — Allow users to run .NET code snippets directly in the browser.
+- **Progress Tracking** — Track which lessons/topics have been completed.
+- **Quizzes & Challenges** — Add short tests after each section to reinforce learning.
+- **Dark Mode** — Optional theme toggle for user comfort.
+- **User Profiles** — Store bookmarks, progress, and payment history.
+- **Admin Dashboard** — Manage content, view user metrics, and handle Stripe transactions from a secure interface.
+- **Offline Mode** — Cache lessons for reading without internet.
+- **Multi-language Support** — Offer the tutorial in multiple languages for broader accessibility.

-This repository is a hands-on learning project that teaches modern .NET development by using .NET itself.
+ repository is a hands-on learning project that teaches modern .NET development by using .NET itself.
 You will build and run an ASP.NET Core Web API (backend) and interact with it from a simple frontend.
 The emphasis is on understanding .NET fundamentals, conventions, and developer workflow.

 ## Why This Project